-In both the four plots, we see that at the interference-prone positions, correlation between the error rate and the RSSI breaks down, and there are several cases of high error rate even in the presence of high signal strength.
-In the figure, we can visually identify clusters of points for the interferenceprone locations.
+In all the four plots, we see that at the interference-prone positions, correlation between the error rate and the RSSI breaks down, and there are several cases of high error rate even in the presence of high signal strength.
+In the figure, we can visually identify clusters of points for the interference-prone locations.
 The different clusters correspond to different locations, and the clustering is due to the different levels of interference at these locations.

 For one of the positions in the Apt location, we were clearly able to see the dependence on external interference.
-We initially ran our 2 min experiments and observed interference at this position, and high error rates.
-We then identified the interference to be from a known WiFi source.
+We initially ran our 2-min experiments and observed interference at this position and high error rates.
+We identified the interference to be from a known WiFi source.
 We then had the interference source temporarily shut down.
-When we then re-ran the experiment, the error rates came down to close to zero.
+When we reran the experiment, we observed negligible error rates (< 1%).
+Readings from both these experiments are included in Fig. 2.